Tremarctinae: Evolution

-Tremarctinae originate with their common ancestor, Plionarctos, in the Middle Hemphillian (earliest Late Miocene, ~10Ma) of North America; Plionarctos is last recorded in the early Blancan (Early Pliocene, ~3.3Ma).
-Around the Miocene-Pliocene boundary (~5 Ma), tremarctines, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.
-Correspondingly, a 2008 study suggested that the mean divergence dates for Arctotherium, Arctodus and Tremarctos were 4.8 Ma, and between Arctotherium and Tremarctos at 4.1 Ma.
-A further study calculated the divergence date between Arctodus and Tremarctos at 5.5 Ma.
+Tremarctinae originate with their common ancestor, Plionarctos, in the Middle Hemphillian (Late Miocene, ~7Ma) of North America; Plionarctos is last recorded in the early Blancan (Pliocene, ~3Ma).
+Around the Miocene-Pliocene boundary (~5.3 Ma), tremarctines, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.
+Correspondingly, genetic studies suggest that the mean divergence dates for Arctotherium, Arctodus and Tremarctos were between 5.5Ma and 4.8Ma, and between Arctotherium and Tremarctos at 4.1 Ma.
 All three genera are first recorded from the Blancan (Pliocene/Pleistocene boundary) of North America.

 An indeterminate Arctotherium is first recorded from the late Pliocene of El Salvador.
 In the Early Pleistocene, short-faced bears began to establish themselves more thoroughly in both North and South America.
 The medium sized Arctodus pristinus inhabited a broad range in the North American continent, with Tremarctos floridanus endemic to the Gulf Coast.
 The first records of Arctotherium in South America come in the form of the gigantic Arctotherium angustidens, possibly the largest carnivorous land mammal ever, in Argentina circa 1 Ma.
 What the evolutionary history of Arctotherium in the previous 1.5 million years, and their history in South America, is unclear.
 In the Middle Pleistocene, both Arctodus and Arctotherium gave way to new forms; Arctodus pristinus gave way to the huge Arctodus simus, which inhabited a pan-continental range, from Alaska to Mexico.
 Arctotherium angustidens, on the other hand, was replaced by a series of smaller, medium-sized species- Arctotherium vetustum, then shortly thereafter by Arctotherium bonariense, and Arctotherium tarijense.
 Although the smaller Arctotherium wingei is only known from Late Pleistocene records, the species' more archaic position in the Arctotherium family tree also suggests an origin in the Middle Pleistocene.
 Arctotherium wingei was the only known species of Arctotherium to principally inhabit a range north of the Southern Cone, and to reinvade Central America.

 By the terminal Pleistocene, Arctodus simus, Tremarctos floridanus, Arctotherium tarijense and Arctotherium wingei collectively occupied a range from Alaska to southernmost Patagonia.
 All of these forms were extinct by the end of the early Holocene.
 Around this time, Tremarctos ornatus, otherwise known as the spectacled bear, starts appearing in the South American fossil record.
 Scholars suggest that the spectacled bear migrated into Central and South America upon the extinction of Arctotherium wingei, if Pleistocene records of Andean Arctotherium sp. aren't confirmed as the spectacled bear.